 Inquire Publication is 100% student-run.
 We are non-partisan and we do not take endorsements from any corporations.
 Our articles are written by our journalists and students on a submission basis.
 Interested in writing for us?
 We always encourage and welcome student engagement.
 Visit our submissions guidelines page for more details on how to contribute to our next issue.

-Shelby is a 3rd Year English Major in the Business Certificate.
-She's interested in American Politics, Climate Change, and Socio-Political controversies within Vulnerable Communities.
-Her hometown is in Mississauga, Ontario.
+Shelby's hometown is in Mississauga, Ontario.
+She is a 4th Year English Major in the Business Certificate.
+She's interested in American Politics, Climate Change, and Socio-Political controversies within Vulnerable Communities

 Editor in Chief